Skip to Main Content Skip to Footer Toggle Navigation Menu

 Frequency: Offered every year.

-GEOG 244 - Geography of Asia: the Political Economy
+GEOG 244 - The Political Economy of Asia

 Whether the twenty-first century will be dominated by the "rising Asia" has spurred recurring debates in policy and academic circles.
 But what is Asia?
 How can we understand this diverse region where more than half of the world's population resides?
 In this course, we will first deconstruct the idea of Asia as a cartographic entity to excavate the layered social-cultural meaning and geographical diversity of the "Asias."
 We will also place the "Asias" in a global context to reveal how contemporary Asia anchors the changing world political economy and cultural imaginations outside the West.
 We will begin with important theoretical debates on (East) Asian development that prevailed in the 1980s and 1990s, including discussions about the colonial past, the path-dependency of development and uneven industrialization, regional disparities and mega-urbanization.
 We will then use these debates as the foundation to explore the contemporary globalizing Asia.
 What are the important connections between Asian countries, and with other parts of the world?
 What are the roles of the "Asias" in international governance and geo-politics?
 Can China replace the United States as the dominant geo-economic power?
 These are the questions we will explore in this course.